Huegoxaga/notes/python/README.md

 stringX[n]  #Get the character of stringX at nth index.

 stringX[m:n]  #Get the character of stringX at index from m to n-1, max or min if m or n is missing.
+# string is immutable, slicing creates a new substring from the source string and original string remains unchanged
 """
 There could be a third parameter that represents the step.
 -1 means backward from its left or right end.